Borrowing Library Materials

-Faculty may borrow materials from other Novanet libraries with a current AST ID card.
-Please see the list of list of participating Novanet libraries.
+Faculty can borrow materials from other Novanet libraries with a current AST ID card.
+Please see the list of participating Novanet libraries.

 Access to e-resources at other Novanet libraries is restricted to faculty and students at their respective institutions.
-To access e-resources at other Novanet libraries you will need to visit the library in person.
-To request a copy of an article from an online journal or research database at another Novanet library, please refer to the Document Delivery section for instructions.
+You will need to visit the library in person to access them.

-Faculty may request to have material placed on 2 hour reserve status for course use.
+Faculty are asked to place requests to have required readings put on two hour reserve status behind the circulation desk for course use.

-The AST Library offers library instruction sessions in your class, to highlight library resources and instruct students on how to use resources that they may find useful to help them complete their assignments.
+You can arrange library instruction sessions for your courses, to highlight library resources and instruct students on how to use resources that will help them complete their assignments.
 The library offers in-class sessions on a variety topics, including:

 - How to create a search strategy